 Russian numbers from 1 to 10

-The numbers are probably the most unfavorite part of the Russian grammar for every Russian language student.
-But when you know them, so many things become easier for you: asking for a price, paying for the goods, making appointments and so on.
-So today we dedicate the lesson to the Russian numbers.
+The numbers are probably one the most unfavorite part of the Russian grammar for every Russian language student.
+But when you know them, so many things become easier: asking for a price, paying for the goods, making appointments and so on.
+So today, we dedicate the lesson to the Russian numbers.

 We start slowly, and in this lesson we will learn to count from 1 to 10 in Russian.
 Let’s get started!